July 16, 2019 | EVBox

 “Difficult roads often lead to beautiful destinations” - Zig Ziglar

-We are at a moment in time that it’s easy to incorporate ideas from people all over the world, regardless of ideology, cultural differences, and geographic location.
+We are at a moment in time when it’s easy to incorporate ideas from people all over the world, regardless of ideology, cultural differences, and geographic location.
 Garan notes that companies engaging in corrupt practices or focusing on maximizing profit at all costs will “begin to see themselves being left behind.”
 True collaboration will bring great economic growth but companies and organizations must also engage in open practices.

 Garan adds that “great accomplishments will require dedication and hard work,” and that “stepping out of the comfort zone and looking at things from a different perspective is crucial.”
 Those that are courageous enough to adopt innovative approaches and collaborate across different industries and borders will be able to achieve “disruptive progress.”